-What was once White Sands National Monument, has been upgraded to White Sands National Park.
+What was once White Sands National Monument was upgraded to White Sands National Park in 2019.
 If beauty is a metric in this decision, then it was well deserved!

 I have been to nearly every National Park in the country and when it comes to landscape photography, few enchant me more than the glittering White Sands.
 There is no one “iconic shot” or “must-see viewpoint”.
 Rather, the joy is in just getting (proverbially) lost in the dunes.
 There is no one vista with a sign indicating the perfect place for visitors to stand to get the perfect Instagram photo.
 Instead, visitors and photographers will find inspiration in the natural artistry nature has put on display everywhere they look.